Deftly/notes/Go/learning_go/10_concurrency_in_go.md

 ## When to Use Mutexes Instead of Channels

-## Atomics - You Probably Don't Need These
+## Atomics, You Probably Don't Need These

 ## Where to Learn More About Concurrency